cewing/training.python_web/source/presentations/session06.rst

 SOAP (and XML-RPC) have some problems:

-.. class:: incremental
+.. rst-class:: build

 * XML is pretty damned inefficient as a data transfer medium
 * Why should I need to know method names?
 * If I can discover method names at all, I have to read a WSDL to do it?

-.. class:: incremental
+.. rst-class:: build

 Suds is the best we have, and it hasn't been updated since Sept.
 2010.

 If Not XML, Then What?
 ----------------------

-.. class:: big-centered incremental
+.. rst-class:: large centered incremental

 **JSON**